Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks

-The exact parameters $\rate_0$ and $m$ that are necessary for balance depend on synaptic time constants and background weights (see \meth).
-This allows excitation and inhibition to vary synchronously, as observed in vivo.
-While this approach enables a strict realization of simulated tempering, the achieved effect does not rely strongly on such a balance, as we discuss later.
+The exact parameters $\rate_0$ and $m$ that are necessary for balance depend on the synaptic time constants and background input weights (see \meths{me:temp}).
+Following such an isoline then results in a constant $I_0$ and a $\sqrt{\nu}$ dependence of the (inverse) slope parameter $1/\beta$ (see \meths{me:response-function}).
+While this approach enables a strict realization of a Boltzmann temperature, the achieved effect does not rely strongly on such a balance, as we discuss below (\secref{sec:conductance}).
+Following \cref{eq:relation-temperature-r} we can maintain the balance if we rescale the $\re$ and multiply $\we$ by the square root of the scaling factor, which we apply in \cref{fig:entropy}.

-Since any periodic change in background rates can be approximated by a Fourier series, we consider a simple sinusoidal oscillation as a basis function for modeling cortical oscillations:
+With this definition of temperature, we now turn to its effects on the distribution.
+In \cref{eq:condit}, the ensemble (Boltzmann) temperature $T$ scales the effective weights and biases multiplicatively, identically to its effect in statistical physics: as the temperature of an ensemble rises, particle interactions (here: synaptic weights) and external fields (here: neuronal biases) become increasingly inconsequential.

+We can observe a similar effect on the sampled distribution when modulating the temperature implemented by the background input (see \cref{fig:entropy}b): at high temperatures, the distribution becomes flat, while at low temperatures, the high-probability maxima become even more pronounced.
+Cyclic heating and cooling -- enabled here by oscillatory background -- can thus alternate between hot phases with equalized state probabilities and cold phases for reading out the most relevant samples of the correct distribution, where the sampled distribution approximates the target distribution most closely in the $T=1$ crossings (see \suppfig{fig:dkl_in_period} for the divergence during one cycle).
+Such a cycle is often referred to as tempering.
+We consider a simple sinusoidal oscillation as a basis function for modeling cortical oscillations:

+with minimum rate $\rmin$, maximum rate $\rmax$, and oscillation frequency $\fosc$.
+This time course implicitly also defines $\ri(t)$ through \cref{eq:rire}, such that in this setup, excitation and inhibition vary synchronously (see \cref{fig:entropy}c), as observed in vivo (see, e.g., \cite{dehghani2016dynamic}).
+Note that the network activity follows the instantaneous level of balanced background input (\suppfig{fig:phase_activity}).